All Episodes

 And I love the comments you played.

-One per person says it's a constitutional technicality.
+One person says it's a constitutional technicality.

-Another person said, This is a bad decision on democracy.
+Another person said, this is a bad decision on democracy.

-That one state can't disqualify a president.
+That one state can't disqualify a president?

 That's a bad decision on democracy.

-It was nine-zero.
+It was 9-0.

 All the liberals agreed.

-It's exactly the opposite of partisan.
+It's exactly the opposite of partisans.

 And that's what you see.

-This is a meltdown by the left, because the court was unified in saying you can't do this.
+This is a meltdown by the left because the court was unified in saying you can't do this.

-Well, let's get your take, uh, Greg Jarrett.
+Well, let's get your take, Greg Jarrett.

-Um really you kind of a crapshoot to read where their thinking is, uh, and they can surprise you when they come out with their ruling.
+And they can surprise you when they come out with their ruling.

 This was not really a surprise.

-Uh, they all seem skeptical, skeptical at the time.
+They all seemed skeptical at the time.

-And uh you had predicted nine-zero, I predicted nine-zero.
+And you had predicted 9-0.

-Professor Dershwitz as well.
+Professor Dershowitz as well.

 Your thoughts.